Economic development of Africa

 Scope and syllabus

 - The term 1 topics are shown in the detailed term 1 reading list which is already available.
-Term 2 topics include: the role of the state, international financial institutions reform programmes, industrialisation, privatisation, international trade, regional trade, foreign direct investment, determinants of growth, aid, and debt.
-A detailed Reading List for each Lecture will be provided and put on the Blackboard in December 2011.
+Term 2 topics include: the role of the state, international financial institutions reform programmes, industrialisation, privatisation, international trade, regional trade, foreign direct investment, determinants of growth, aid and debt.
+A detailed reading list for each Lecture will be placed on BLE in December 2014.

 - The course consists of one lecture and one tutorial per week.
-The tutorials will address the topics covered in the previous week’s lecture.
+The tutorials will address the topics covered in the previous week's lecture.
 For most tutorials, two students will take responsibility for introducing the topic in each tutorial class.
 Presentations are limited to ten minutes.
-All students—even those who are not making a presentation—will be expected to come to the tutorials prepared to make a useful contribution to the class.
-If you have not done any reading for the week you may be asked to leave the class.
-Students will sign up for one tutorial slot at the beginning of term and to attend class at the same time each week.
-You may not change to another class without prior agreement.
+All students - even those who are not making a presentation - you will be expected to come to the tutorials prepared to make useful contribution to the class.
+Students will be allocated one tutorial slot at the beginning of term and are expected to attend their allocated slot.

 Method of assessment